How to store food and keep it fresh for longer

 If your food is on its way out and you don't want to waste it, cook it up into something that can then be stored for longer (even if your version of 'cooking' just involves putting it in the microwave).

-For example, if your mince is about to go off, make it into spag bol and it'll keep in the fridge for another four days since the mincemeat will be cooked.
+For example, if your mince is about to go off, make it into spag bol and it'll keep in the fridge for another three to five days since the mincemeat will be cooked.

 Equally, vegetables on the way out will make for a great soup.